Open-Building-Management/emoncms/README.md

 You can use this add_on to install emoncms, a powerful open-source web-app for processing, logging and visualising energy, temperature and other environmental data.

 Part of the [OpenEnergyMonitor.org](https://openenergymonitor.org/) project

-with modules graph, dashboard, sync, backup and postprocess